-6 Signs Your Kid Is Ready for Contact Lenses
+6 Signs Your Kid Is Ready for a Contact Lens Eye Exam

 What’s not to love about contact lenses?
 They offer great peripheral vision and stay put during sports.
 Plus, for anyone who's self-conscious about wearing eyeglasses, contact lenses can help boost self-esteem.

 But they come with risks, too, like irritation and infection.
-You can cut those risks for your preteen who’s been begging to switch to contact lenses by making sure they’re ready for the responsibility.
+You can cut those risks for your preteen who’s been begging to get a contact lens eye exam by making sure they’re ready for the responsibility.

 Certain clues can help you make that call, says David Cohen, O.D., an optometrist with Ocular Management Services inside America’s Best Contacts & Eyeglasses in Charlotte, N.C.